The Worst Interview of My Life…

-It’s funny that I have decided to write about this experience now… I have been thinking about that day for over 2 years, so today I am sharing it with you because as much as this experience made me feel insecure, it also allowed me to see that while searching for a job, it is important to look for a company that fits your identity and sense of self.
+It’s funny that I have decided to write about this experience now… I have been thinking about that day for over 2 years.
+I am now sharing it because as much as this experience made me feel insecure, it also allowed me to see that when searching for a job, it is important to look for a company that fits you and your values .
 Here we go…

-Two years and half years ago, I interviewed for a marketing coordinator positon at Marcus & Millichap, a real estate agency in Downtown Los Angeles.
-On paper, the job looked like the perfect match, so when I was contacted to set up a meeting, I was overjoyed.
+Two and half years ago, I interviewed for a marketing coordinator positon at Marcus & Millichap, a real estate agency in Downtown Los Angeles.
+On paper, the job looked like the perfect match, so when I was contacted for the initial interview, I was overjoyed.

-When the day finally came, I wore my black slacks, a blouse, and a light black jacket (even though it was like 90 degrees outside).
-At the time, I also had blonde extensions… Yep, a professional black girl with blonde hair!
+When the day finally came, I wore my black pants, a blouse, and a light black jacket – even though it was like 90 degrees outside.
+At the time, I also had blonde extensions… Yep, a professional black girl with two toned, blonde and black hair!
 It wasn’t anything vulgar or excessif, but well it was blonde… Let’s get back to that in bit.

-So anyway when I arrived the receptionist (a black lady) greeted me, and offered that I wait in the lobby.
-I held on to my portfolio, sat down and nervously waited for my name to be called.
-A few minutes later, a young woman, the Operations Manager, came to get me and told me that her boss would be joining us shortly.
+When I arrived the receptionist (a black lady) greeted me, and offered that I wait in the lobby.
+I held on to my portfolio, and sat down nervously.
+A few minutes later, the operations manager, a young Asian woman, came to get me and told me that her boss would be joining us shortly.

-She took me in this big conference room with glass windows with an amazing view of the city.
-I didn’t want too spend to much time starting at the view, but it was gorgeous.
+She took me in this big conference room with glass windows and an amazing view of the city.
+I didn’t want to spend too much time admiring the view, but it was gorgeous.
 After a few minutes, her boss joined us and I immediately felt uncomfortable.
-He gave me a look that literally made me want to dig a hole and bury myself in it, but instead I smiled and introduced myself.
+He gave me a look that made me want to dig a hole and bury myself in it, but instead I smiled and introduced myself.

-As I was showing him my portfolio, I could feel the disinterest and the cold stare.
-I remember telling him about one of my previous experiences and showing him a brochure from my portfolio, he grabbed it, looked at me and said, “Did you do that?”.
+As I was showing him my portfolio, I felt his disinterest.
+I remember telling him about one of my previous experiences, and showing him a brochure from my portfolio, he grabbed it, looked at me and said, “Did you do that?”.
 I looked at him, and at that point, I became insecure about my work… I couldn’t figure out if I should have proudly said, “Yes, I did!” or if I should have been embarrassed that I showed him that piece.
-After a few more minutes, I realized that this whole meeting was pointless, so I stopped talking and asked him if he wanted me to continue showing him my work or if he had any questions for me.
+After a few more minutes, it became obvious that the meeting was pointless, so I stopped talking and asked him if he wanted me to continue or if he had any questions.
 He wasn’t interested so the meeting ended there.

-As I walked out of the office, I felt so insecure and I wondered if my blonde hair was the problem or if it was something else.
-I mean my clothes were appropriate and my portfolio was on point, so what else could it be?
-Yes, it was a real estate office so maybe untied blonde hair wasn’t the most appropriate choice for the interview.
-I wondered, couldn’t he had shown me some interests and interview me based on my skills?
-In addition, I am very flexible, so I wouldn’t have had a problem removing my extensions.
-I couldn’t really spend too much time thinking about it because I had somewhere else to be.
+As I walked out of the office, I felt so insecure and I wondered if my hair was the problem or if it was something else.
+I mean, my clothes were appropriate and my portfolio was on point, so what else could it be?
+Yes, it was a real estate office so maybe untied blonde hair wasn’t the most appropriate choice.
+I wondered, why couldn’t he show me more interests and interview me based on my skills?
+I am a flexible person, so if hired I would have removed my extensions.
+I couldn’t really spend too much time thinking about it because I had a second interview.

-Skip one hour and a half later, I had a second job interview with an astrology company.
-When I arrived, I was greeted by a very friendly manager.
-As I walked to her office, I noticed that one of the employee had purple hair.
-It instantly made me feel comfortable.
-The interview went well and I felt much more at ease.
-The manager even interviewed me bare foot on a sofa!
-Needless to say that the change of environment and attitude was very welcomed.
+One hour later, I arrived to my second job interview with an astrology company in Carson.
+I was greeted by a very friendly manager.
+As we walked to her office, I noticed that one of the employees had purple hair.
+It instantly made me feel more comfortable.
+The interview went well, and I felt much more at ease.
+The manager even interviewed me barefoot on a sofa!
+Needless to say that the change of environment and attitude were very welcomed.

-I didn’t get either of the jobs (the blonde hair had nothing to do with the second rejection) , but I still think about my real estate interview experience because despite of my self-confidence and my skills, a stranger who didn’t know me was able to destabilize me in a matter of minutes…
+I didn’t get either jobs, but I still think about the real estate interview because despite of my work experiences and skills, a stranger who didn’t know me was able to destabilize me and make me feel insecure in a matter of minutes…

-That day was important for me because I learned a very important lesson… Choose the company you will work for very carefully.
-If you are committing to go in 5 days per week, 8 hours a day, let it be a place that you will enjoy, and will put a smile on your face.
+Despite it all, that day I learned a very valuable lesson… To be happy professionally, I need to choose a company where I can grow and flourish.
+If I am committing to go in 5 days per week, 8 hours per day, let it be a place I enjoy, and will make me smile.

-As fate would have it, a few months later, I started to work for my current company that has a very inclusive culture and doesn’t mind the blonde hair… and today I am grateful that I didn’t get either of the jobs because these companies were not the right fit for my interests and my career.
+As fate would have it, a few months later, I started to work for my current company where I enjoy a very inclusive culture, and people don’t mind colored hair.
+I am grateful that I didn’t get the jobs because these companies did not fit my interests and career goals.

 Now, I will leave you with the following question, “Is it inappropriate for a professional black woman to wear blonde hair (or any other hair color deemed appropriate on other races) in the workplace?”

-On my next post, I will talk about my current company (which I love), and getting my dream job.
+On my next post, I will talk about my current company (which I love), and getting back to work in the marketing field.